jembi/platform/documentation/recipes/README.md

 description: Pre-defined recipes for common use cases
 ---

+---
+description: Pre-defined recipes for the common use cases
+---

 # 📜 Recipes

 description: Pre-defined recipes for the common use cases OpenHIM platform comes bundled with a set of generic packages that can be deployed and configured to support a number of different use cases.
 To help users of OpenHIM Platform get started with something they can make use of immediately, a number of default OpenHIM Platform recipes are provided.
 These help you get started with everything you need setup and configured for a particular use case.
 We currently support the following default recipes: